top of page

 Max Beckmann, Self-Portrait with Trumpet

 Max Beckmann left Germany after hundreds of his works were confiscated by the Nazis.
-This self portrait was painted in exile in Amsterdam.
-Holland Cotter describes this painting : "Max Beckmann . . . dressed in a red robe striped like a prison uniform and grimly eyeing a trumpet he holds in his hand as if wondering whether to sound it."
+This self-portrait was painted while he was in exile in Amsterdam.
+Art critic Holland Cotter describes the painting: "Max Beckmann... dressed in a red robe striped like a prison uniform and grimly eyeing a trumpet he holds in his hand as if wondering whether to sound it."
 Beckmann eventually emigrated to New York.

 painting by Marc Chagall